bateman/python_pyenv_poetry_template/README.md

 ## Build

-Run `make project/build` for building the project as a python package.
+Run `make project/build` for building the project as a Python package.
 The `*.tar.gz` and `*.whl` will be placed in the `BUILD` directory (by default `dist/`).

 ## Documentation